 - Luteal Phase: parsley, garlic, ginger, caraway, dill, citrus peel/zest, horseradish, cilantro, black pepper, turmeric

 Not a ton of direction here until the last phase, which is often the longest.
-We’re working on detoxing and supporting the liver to excrete all the hormones from ovulating at this point, and it’s probably the most important phase to eat for your cycle to reduce PMS symptoms and icky periods, just my experience and observation and reading.
+We’re working on drainage pathways and supporting the liver to excrete all the hormones from ovulating at this point, and it’s probably the most important phase to eat for your cycle to reduce PMS symptoms and icky periods, just my experience and observation and reading.

 During this last phase, I’ll use a wonderful cilantro pesto we learned via Gut Thrive in 5 on my salads and add cilantro to my eggs in the morning, and I can try to plan soups like this delicious and warming Chicken Turmeric Soup – it also has cabbage, cauliflower, and potatoes, which according to my side veg list, I should swap for turnips in this phase.
 I can also make our favorite cabbage dill salad with extra garlic on mine.
 In the follicular phase, I might switch that up to still use cabbage but more lemon, like this version.
 Easy peasy!